 Transaction fees are significantly reduced due to the lack of a central intermediary.
 Small businesses that accept credit card payments through credit card processing companies typically pay roughly 25 cents per swipe plus 2% to 4% of the overall transaction amount.
 These expenses pile up, which is why many POS systems in smaller establishments impose credit card purchase minimums.
 Accepting cryptocurrency reduces these fees to less than 1% of the transaction value.

-The decentralised nature of cryptocurrency protects merchants from chargeback fraud.
+The decentralized nature of cryptocurrency protects merchants from chargeback fraud.
 Because no third party may reverse charges, the transactions are final, just like cash.
 (To protect your business from fraudulent chargebacks, learn more about credit card receipt signatures.)

 Crypto allows small businesses to expand and reach out to worldwide buyers who were previously unable to purchase their goods and services.
 One modest electronics store, for example, claimed to have sold $300,000 worth of items to nearly 40 nations by taking cryptocurrencies.